 See also sections 3.1 Shoreline Erosion, 3.2 Shoreline Erosion Loading Rates, and 5.2 Recommendations for Shoreline Management Sediment and Nutrient Load Reductions for more information.

 Section 5.2 Recommendations for Shoreline Management Sediment and Nutrient Load Reductions includes refinements that were made to reduce unintended consequences for the shoreline management’s prevented sediment protocol.
 These refinements discounted the prevented sediment protocol’s pollutant load reduction based on: 1) sand content; and 2) bank instability.
 In addition, a pollutant load reduction cap will ensure that the state basin model segment does not exceed the available pollutant load reductions.
 Therefore, the unintended consequences were reduced.

+As stated in the Executive Summary, the WTWG had additional concerns regarding this protocol.
+They have decided that Protocol 1 will be approved for TSS only at this time pending an evaluation of the availability/reactivity of TP and TN associated with shoreline sediments and the impact that nutrient crediting might have on TMDL accounting at the land-river segment.
+After this evaluation, the WTWG may be asked to approve a revised nutrient reduction credit for this practice.
+Also, the WTWG recommends that sediment reductions from all shoreline management practices within a land-river segment should not exceed the total fine sediment shoreline erosion load estimated to enter adjacent WQSTM tidal water cells.
+Note that one land-river segment can be adjacent to multiple tidal water cells.”

 5.1.2 Tidal Marsh Denitrification